initc3/auditee/docs/examples.rst

       return sgx_create_report(target_info, &report_data, report);
     }

-In this example, the enclave code computes the hash (SHA 256) of the string ``"Hello World!"`` and puts the result in the ``REPORT_DATA`` of an attestation report that can be sent to Intel for verification.
-Roughly speaking, ``auditee`` can be used to build an enclave binary from some source code and check that its ``MRENCLAVE`` matches the one in the report.
-If the ``MRENCLAVE`` of the built-from-source enclave matches the one of the report, one can then trust that the ``REPORT_DATA`` was indeed generated according to the source code.
+In this example, the enclave code computes the hash (SHA 256) 100 million times, starting with the string ``"Hello World!"`` and puts the result in the ``REPORT_DATA`` of a quote (attestation report) that can be sent to Intel for verification.
+The function :cpp:func:`get_report()` is an ECALL that can be invoked by untrusted code.
+The important thing to note is that if the enclave works as it should, the untrusted part of the system cannot modify the code of :cpp:func:`get_report()` when it's executed.
+Remote attestation can provide a proof that the above :cpp:func:`get_report()` code was indeed executed on a genuine SGX-enabled CPU.

 STEP 2: MRENCLAVEs Comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Under the directory ``examples/hashmachine`` there's a file named ``ias-report.json``.
 This file contains a remote attestation verification report that was received from Intel's Attestation Service (IAS).
-The report contains the MRENCLAVE of the enclave that was attested and a REPORT_DATA value.
-The REPORT_DATA contains the hash that we care about, meanwhile the MRENCLAVE should match that of an enclave binary built from the source code we inspected in step 1.
-To compare the two MRENCLAVEs we can use the ``auditee`` tool which automates the multiple steps required, such as building the enclave binary, extracting its MRENCLAVE, and parsing the report for its MRENCLAVE.
+The report contains the ``MRENCLAVE`` of the enclave that was attested and a ``REPORT_DATA`` value.
+The ``REPORT_DATA`` contains the hash that we care about, meanwhile the ``MRENCLAVE`` should match that of an enclave binary built from the source code we inspected in :ref:`step1`_.
+To compare the two ``MRENCLAVEs`` we can use the ``auditee`` tool which automates the multiple steps required, such as building the enclave binary, extracting its ``MRENCLAVE``, and parsing the report for its ``MRENCLAVE``.

 From the root of the project, spin up a container: